BatsResearch/wiser/FAQ.md

 - The discriminative dev F1 looks good, but the test F1 is significantly worse.
     - Low test F1 is generally associated to overfitting to the dev data.
-    We recommend going over the tagging rules and making sure that they're not overfitting to the train or dev data (e.g., writing rules that are too specific for some cases).
+    We recommend going over the tagging rules and making sure that they're not overfitting to the train or dev data (e.g., writing overly-complex rules that are specific to some train/dev cases).
     You should also revise the discriminative hyperparameters, and change the model complexity of the accordingly.

 - My generative pipeline is looking good, but I get poor scores on the training set while training the discrimnative